 Strength Flexibility Stillness

-Taoist Tai Chi® arts involve deep stretching with a full range of motion and continuous turning of the spine.
-They exercise the whole physiology including muscular, skeletal, and circulatory systems, as well as tendons, joints, connective tissue and organs.
-Rather than depending on tension and the development of hard muscle tissue, these arts develop a body that is relaxed and strong at the deepest levels.
-The gentle internal movements are balanced throughout the body and have a calming effect on the mind.
-Taoist Tai Chi® arts are truly a moving meditation.
+The meditative and physical aspects of Taoist Tai Chi® arts involve deep stretching with a full range of motion and continuous turning of the spine.
+They exercise the whole physiology including muscular, skeletal, nervous and circulatory systems, as well as tendons, joints, connective tissue and organs.

 We Offer the Following Arts